vmware-tanzu/function-buildpacks-for-knative/templates/python/cloudevents/README.md

 ## Getting Started

+Edit the function body in `func.py` with your code.

 ## Testing

 If you'd like to test this template, you may use this CloudEvent saved as a `.json` file: